-Low Cost Ohio health insurance plans for 2015 are offered through the Marketplace.
-Anthem Blue Cross, UnitedHealthone, Medical Mutual, Aetna, Kaiser, HealthSpan, Ambetter and Humana feature budget-friendly policies that are extremely affordable and inexpensive.
+Low-cost Ohio health insurance plans for 2019 are offered through the Marketplace.
+Medical Mutual, Ambetter, Oscar, Molina, SummaCare, and CareSource feature budget-friendly policies that are extremely affordable and inexpensive.
 Premiums for individuals, families, the self-employed or the unemployed will be much cheaper than you realize after viewing some of the plans.

-You can get a policy today with many companies, regardless if you have previous coverage or if prior benefits have lapsed.
-During the official Open Enrollment election periods, there are no pre-existing condition exclusions and previously unavailable benefits, such as mental illness and maternity, are included on all Metal plans.
+You can obtain benefits with many companies, regardless if you have previous coverage, or if a prior policy has lapsed.
+During the official Open Enrollment election periods, there are no pre-existing condition exclusions, and previously unavailable benefits, such as mental illness and maternity, are included on all Exchange plans.
+Out-of-pocket costs will vary, and can be quite substantial, unless an upper-tier plan is selected.

 The best health insurance often contains coverages found in more expensive policies.
-While catastrophic expenses are usually covered, additional benefits such as office visits, prescriptions, preventative exams and lab/X-ray costs are also sometimes included.
-Most preventive benefits are now covered at 100% with no waiting period.
+While catastrophic expenses are usually covered, additional benefits such as office visits, prescriptions, preventative exams and lab/X-ray costs are also included.
+Preventive benefits are covered at 100% with no waiting period.
+Thus, if your policy effective date is January 1, a routine annual physical scheduled for January 2 is completely covered.

-Recent healthcare reform changes mandated the preventive benefits coverage along with many additional items including the elimination of lifetime caps on benefits paid.
+Healthcare reform changes mandated the preventive benefits coverage along with many additional items including the elimination of lifetime caps on benefits paid.
 These extra benefits also apply to high-deductible policies and most other contracts.
-Only short-term, critical illness, limited-benefit, and other unapproved policies do not contain these new requirements.
+Only short-term, critical illness, limited-benefit, and other unapproved policies do not contain these requirements.

-Additional "essential benefits" automatically began to be included on all policies (beginning in 2014) as part of new laws issued by the Department of Health And Human Services.
+Additional "essential benefits" automatically began to be included on all policies five years ago as part of legislation issued by the Department of Health And Human Services.
 Maternity and mental illness are two provisions that are covered along with many others.
 Previously, comprehensive contracts excluded many of these services or placed a waiting period and/or extra deductible on benefits.

 Market Young Adult Essentials (Medical Mutual) - Since this policy is offered in the "catastrophic" Metal tier, unless you're under 30 or can qualify for a financial hardship exception, it is not available.
 The plan is ideal for students, professionals or young persons that seek the lowest available premium, and are willing to accept a larger ($6,600) deductible.